antont/MusicMill/README.md

 ## Overview

-MusicMill analyzes your DJ music collection locally on an M3 Mac using Apple's MLSoundClassifier, trains models to understand musical styles, and provides a live performance interface with generative-style controls.
-The system allows you to direct the style in real-time, similar to switching folders and songs, and mixing tracks.
+MusicMill analyzes your DJ music collection locally on an M3 Mac using Apple's MLSoundClassifier, trains models to understand musical styles, and provides a live performance interface with style-based controls.
+The system allows you to filter and select tracks by style, tempo, and energy - similar to switching folders and songs, but with intelligent ML-based recommendations.

 ## Features

 - **Music Collection Analysis**: Scans and analyzes your DJ collection, supporting MP3, AAC, WAV, AIFF formats
 - **Style Classification**: Trains MLSoundClassifier models to identify musical styles/genres from your collection
-- **Live Performance Interface**: Real-time controls for style selection, tempo/energy adjustment, and intelligent track selection
+- **Live Performance Interface**: Controls for style selection, tempo/energy adjustment, and intelligent track selection
 - **Real-time Mixing**: Crossfade, volume, and EQ controls for live performances
 - **Intelligent Recommendations**: Model-based track recommendations matching your selected style and preferences
+- **Track Classification**: Automatically classifies tracks when loading your collection using the trained model

 ## Architecture